Leukemia

 Patients who come to the Knight Cancer Institute for leukemia treatment receive the latest treatments from a team of providers.

 The OHSU Knight Cancer Institute is a world leader in treating leukemia.
-Our CEO, Dr. Brian Druker, is an internationally recognized pioneer in targeted therapy and precision cancer medicine.
+Physician and scientist Dr. Brian Druker is an internationally recognized pioneer in targeted therapy and precision cancer medicine.

 Dr. Druker played a central role in developing Gleevec, a daily pill for chronic myeloid leukemia (CML) that has saved tens of thousands of lives.
 Now he is helping lead Beat AML, a major effort to find better treatments for acute myeloid leukemia.